Thank you to all who attended, presented, sponsored or in any way supported this year's effort.

-Thought leaders in research, engineering, industry, and clinical domains will explore how the intersection of neurotechnology innovations in neuromodulation, brain mapping, neuroimaging, big data analytics, and brain computer interfaces will transform our understanding of neural systems and enable life-changing medical treatments.
+Thought leaders in research, engineering, industry, and clinical domains explored how the intersection of neurotechnology innovations in neuromodulation, brain mapping, neuroimaging, big data analytics, and brain computer interfaces is transforming our understanding of neural systems and has already brought about life-changing medical treatments.

-Dr. Andres Lozano from the University of Toronto will kick off the NeuroFutures summit with a talk on “The Future of Brain Stimulation: Parkinson’s, Depression, Alzheimer’s and beyond" (see his related TED Talk here).
+Dr. Andres Lozano from the University of Toronto kicked off NeuroFutures on Monday night with a talk on “The Future of Brain Stimulation: Parkinson’s, Depression, Alzheimer’s and beyond" (see his related TED Talk here).

 Problem: One in four U.S. adults suffer from a diagnosable neurological disorder and a quarter of these are seriously disabled as a result.
 These patients endure immense physical and emotional suffering, and their family members and caregivers bear a heavy emotional and financial burden.
 From a scientific standpoint, the human brain is the most sophisticated computing system in the known universe, and we are only starting to understand how it works.